jouvin/iam-website/content/en/docs/reference/configuration/jwt-profiles/_index.md

 With this profile:

-- groups are encoded in the `wlcg-groups` claim; all the non-optional groups the user is member of are included in the wlcg-groups claim;
+- groups are encoded in the `wlcg.groups` claim; all the non-optional groups the user is member of are included in the wlcg.groups claim;

-- authentication information (username, email, groups) is not by default included in access tokens; this behaviour can be changed by setting the `IAM_ACCESS_TOKEN_INCLUDE_AUTHN_INFO=true` environment variable;
+- authentication information (name, preferred username and email) is not by default included in access tokens; this behaviour can be changed by setting the `IAM_ACCESS_TOKEN_INCLUDE_AUTHN_INFO=true` environment variable and by requesting
+  * `email` scope to include the `email` claim in access tokens
+  * `profile` scope to include the `name` and `preferred_username` claims in access tokens

 - the `nbf` (not before) claim is not set in access tokens; this behaviour can be changed by setting the `IAM_ACCESS_TOKEN_INCLUDE_NBF=true`